 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Demonstrator/technician Christian Pusatere: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) (no number) Subjects must be properly trained in performing the metronome-tracking grip motions in advance.
+(3.4) In addition, synchronization between the visual stimulus and the acquisition sequence is crucial.
+This is guaranteed through the triggering of the display software by a signal from the scanner.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Shasha Li: ____ (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) Additional imaging modalities can be applied, including Diffusion Tensor Imaging to detect white matter fiber tract orientation and growth which is also expected to change with rehabilitation.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. A. Aria Tzika: ____ (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) Development of this process allowed the demonstration that stroke recovery continues beyond six months post-injury, suggesting that therapy and associated insurance reimbursement should continue beyond this time.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Mark P. Ottensmeyer: ___(Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) Performing any experiment in an MR room is hazardous due to the high magnetic field strength.
+All subjects and experimenters must follow MR-safety guidelines.
+All patients must be screened for MR contraindications such as pacemakers or other implants and pregnancy.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.